 These 12 conditions fall into 4 main factors:

-• Visibility.
-From the outset, the project’s goals need to be clear to all stakeholders.
+- Visibility.
+From the outset, the project’s goals need to be clear to all key stakeholders (and match with business objectives).
 During the life cycle of the project, it’s important to understand who is working on what and when.
 A well-defined project management plan reduces confusion and makes sure the workload is evenly spread across the project team.

 Ok, you’ve picked a methodology and you’re ready to get started.
 So why exactly does the APM think tools are so important for project success in any business project example?